ory/kratos/internal/httpclient/docs/V0alpha2Api.md

 func main() {
     id := "id_example" // string | ID is the session's ID.
-    expand := []string{"Inner_example"} // []string | ExpandOptions is a query parameter encoded list of all properties that must be expanded in the Session.
+    expand := []string{"Expand_example"} // []string | ExpandOptions is a query parameter encoded list of all properties that must be expanded in the Session.
 Example - ?expand=Identity&expand=Devices If no value is provided, the expandable properties are skipped. (optional)

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)